ItsGottaBeTheLa/Bamazon/README.md

 # Getting Started

 - Clone repo.
-- Run command in Terminal or Gitbash 'npm install'
+- Run command in Terminal or Gitbash 'npm install -i'
 - Run command depending which mode you would like to be on:
-- Customer - 'npm run customer'
+- Customer - 'node bamazonCustomer.js'
-- Manager - 'npm run manager'
+- Manager - 'node bamazonMabager.js'
-- Exective - 'npm run exective'
+- Supervisor - 'node bamazonSupervisor.js'
 - Run 'ctrl + c' to exit each mode

 # What Each Does